Last updated on October 17th, 2013 at 06:56 am

 Sunday Joyful Adventures!

-That, and a vegan whoopie-pie style dessert: chocolate cookies with peanut butter filling.
+That, and a vegan whoopie-pie-style dessert: chocolate cookies with peanut butter filling.
 Outrageously delicious!

-Mostly, we laughed.
-And laughed and laughed and laughed.
+We laughed mostly —and laughed and laughed and laughed.
 I sipped a cocktail made with fig vodka and ginger.

 When we finished up, it was getting dark.
-I’d originally planned to meet another friend to go out dancing to Brazilian music, but she ended up being too tired to head out, so I offered to give my friend a ride back to Harlem.
-We picked out another bar along the way too since my evening was now free.
+I’d originally planned to meet another friend to dance to Brazilian music, but she was too tired to head out, so I offered to give my friend a ride back to Harlem.
+We also picked out another bar along the way since my evening was now free.
+It was one of those days when you didn’t want it to end.
+I wanted to just keep hanging out, laughing, and sharing stories.

 It was also one of the most uproariously hilarious days I’d spent with anyone in a while.
 My stomach hurt from laughing so much, and I’d had to wipe away tears (of joy and laughter!).

-That’s what I call a successful day in the city.
-Or anywhere really; as my friend pointed out it’s not the location that matters as much as the company.
+That’s what I call a successful day in the city—or anywhere, really; as my friend pointed out, it’s not the location that matters as much as the company.
 And I was in divine company.

 A Slice of Joyful Adventure Heaven

 For me, “heaven on earth” is joy and laughter.
-It’s when we connect deeply with someone, or when we don’t want our time with them to end.
+It’s when we connect deeply with someone or when we don’t want our time with them to end.
+It’s sharing, connecting, and enjoying new experiences together.
+My weekend in New York City was a slice of heaven.

-I love the city too, and love exploring.
+I love the city, too, and I love exploring.
 I even love driving in NYC, which many people seem to fear or not like.
 I am not intimidated by it in the least.
+It was a good reminder that I must drive down to the big city more often to dance, see friends, and have random joyful adventures.
+There is no place like New York City, that’s for sure!

 Lisa P. Graham is an inspirational writer, life coach, TED motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning in their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on her website or watch her TEDx speech on YouTube.